hernanponcedeleon/Dat3M/README.md

 Author and Contact
 ======
-PORTHOS is developed and maintained by Hernán Ponce de León.
+Dat3M is developed and maintained by Hernán Ponce de León.
 Please feel free to [contact me]( mailto:ponce@fortiss.org) in case of questions or to send feedback.